zckeyser/cli-mapper/README.md

 CLI Mapper can execute actions dynamically based on command line input using `Command.Execute` for up to 16 commands.

-`Command.Execute` will choose what action to call based on what command string is given as an argument, and it will attempt to parse and subsequent input into the type corresponding to that command's action.
+`Command.Execute` will choose what action to call based on what command string is given as an argument, and it will attempt to parse any subsequent input into the type corresponding to that command's action.
+Aliases and flag prefix overrides (default `--`) can be provided as optional arguments.
+Due to restrictions of C# optional arguments, if only aliases and not a prefix is to be passed, you will need to specify the variable as follows: `Command.Execute(args, fooAction, barAction, aliases: aliases)

 Command names can either be directly specified by implementing the `ICommand` interface, or left to default to the class name.

-Commands are case-insensitive.
+Command names are case-insensitive.

 ```cs
 class Foo